 Teens tend to stay up late and want to sleep late in the morning.
 This isn’t due to laziness or stubbornness.
 It's actually due to natural rhythms of the teen’s body.
 Body chemicals in teens work to make the teen naturally want to go to bed around midnight or later and wake up in the late morning.
 Early school start times conflict with these natural body rhythms.
 And pressures on a teen’s time after school keep him or her from going to bed early to compensate.
 The result is often a sleep-deprived teen.

-The National Institutes of Health (NIH) reports that teens who don’t get enough sleep have trouble focusing in class and often have lower grades than they are capable of.
-The NIH has also found growing evidence linking a chronic lack of sleep in teens with an increased risk of being overweight, developing diabetes or heart disease, and getting infections.
+Teens who don’t get enough sleep may have trouble focusing in class and have lower grades than they are capable of.
+A chronic lack of sleep in teens has been linked with an increased risk of being overweight, developing diabetes or heart disease, and getting infections.
 Teens who are sleep deprived may fall asleep in class or other inappropriate places.
 And for teens who are driving, being sleepy can raise the risk of a serious accident.

 Is your teen sleep deprived?
 Watch for the following signs: